vivekchristo138/Prompt-Engineering-EXP.NO-4/README.md

 Result

-The different types of prompts were applied successfully to the selected use case of smart manufacturing automation using IoT.
+1.The different types of prompts were applied successfully to the selected use case of smart manufacturing automation using IoT.
 The prompts helped generate useful explanations, comparisons, and real-world applications related to the scenario.
-The experiment demonstrated that using structured prompting techniques improves the clarity, relevance, and quality of AI-generated responses.
-Therefore, the various types of prompts were executed successfully and the report was generated effectively.
+2.The experiment demonstrated that using structured prompting techniques improves the clarity, relevance, and quality of AI-generated responses.
+3.Therefore, the various types of prompts were executed successfully and the report was generated effectively.